 It is not necessary to use the entire book in a methodical way.
 Some themes may speak more to your daughter, and together you may choose to go in new directions.
 However, it is certainly a useful framework with much thought.
 For my daughter the questions and discussions are just right.

-Note: This book is available in Hebrew.
+Note: The book we reviewed is in Hebrew.
+However, this book is now also available in English!
 You can order it through the Pirkei Hallel Facebook Page or by calling (whatsapp-ing)

 Tziporah Piltz 972 525866384 or Rina Ariel 972 547543051